-We proposed a simplified model illustrating metabolic regulation of cytokinins in plant cells.
-It elucidates mechanisms of establishment of transient imbalance in concentration ratios between cytokinins and other phytohormones, especially auxins, leading to induction of specific morphogenic processes (differentiation of organs) and subsequent re-establishment and maintenance of hormonal homeostasis required for further development and termination of induced physiological events (Kamínek et al., Physiologia Plantarum 1997; 2003).
-In collaboration with the Group of Mathematical Modelling we have recently also proposed a complex model of cytokinin metabolic conversions comprising all so far known enzymatic pathways identified for cytokinins in Arabidopsis thaliana plants (Fig.1).
+Cytokinin metabolism is very complex and reflects the existence of dozens of native compounds found in plant tissues (Fig.1).
+Over the last few decades, the study of cytokinin metabolic pathways has focused almost exclusively on „active“ cytokinin bases that, however, represent only a small portion of these compounds.
+More than twenty years ago, we proposed a simplified model illustrating metabolic regulation of „active“ cytokinin levels in plant cells and elucidating fundamental mechanisms affecting hormonal homeostasis subsequently leading to induction of specific morphogenic processes and further development and termination of induced physiological events (Kamínek et al., 1997).
+Only recently, in collaboration with the Group of Mathematic Modelling we contributed to the introduction of a complex model of cytokinin metabolic conversions comprising all so far known enzymatic pathways identified for cytokinins (including also „non-active“ forms such as ribosides, N– and O-glucosides, cis-zeatins, etc.) and providing estimates of crucial metabolic reaction rates in Arabidopsis thaliana (Hošek et al., online first).
 Parameters of this model are further optimized and its applicability is considered to probe different hypotheses associated with cytokinin biosynthesis and metabolism in plants.

-We collaborate with many scientific institutions such as:
+We highly appreciate the existing collaboration with other scientific institutions such as

-- Institute of Organic Chemistry with Centre of Phytochemistry, Bulgarian Academy of Sciences, Sofia, Bulgaria (Dr. K. Danova)
+- Institute of Organic Chemistry with Centre of Phytochemistry, Bulgarian Academy of Sciences, Sofia, Bulgaria (Kalina Danova);

-- Institute for Biological Research, University of Belgrade, Serbia (Dr. I. Dragićević)
+- Institute for Biological Research “Siniša Stanković”, University of Belgrade, Serbia (Dragan Vinterhalter, Ivana Dragićević)

-- and with other colleagues in the Czech Republic and abroad.
+and with other numerous colleagues in the Czech Republic as well as abroad.